 A free sample copy of issue 202 can be downloaded here in PDF format.
 HIGH resolution & LOW resolution for slow internet connections.

-Features in this issue include Henry Hall and the BBC Dance Orchestra, Al Bowlly, Jack Harris, Billy Bisset and Alice Mann, Dance Music Until Midnight, Alfie Noakes and the Metropole record label plus our regular feature Caught In The Web (a review of the on-line news).
+Features in this issue include Ivor Mairantz, Joe Branelly, Ken Johnson, Bert Read, Jack Harris, the Metropole record label and the EMI and Decca record factories plus our regular feature Caught In The Web (a review of the on-line news).

 Additionally, there are CD reviews, book reviews, readers’ letters and plenty more.
 As usual this issue is profusely illustrated.
 You can receive this issue and future editions by subscribing here.